LiamChapman/LoginAuth/README.md

 LoginAuth
 =========

+# WORK IN PROGRESS!

 A simple script for logins and authorisation.